 - Combining tactile and kinesthetic activities in which language is intentionally explored, manipulated, and experimented within the context of nursery rhymes and literature enhances children’s phonological awareness and phonemic skill development.

-We hope you enjoyed our blog on why nursery rhymes are important for pre-primary and kindergarten children.
+We hope you enjoyed our blog on why nursery rhymes are important for preschool and kindergarten children.

 We would love to Hear from You!